 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and accounts receivable.
 The Company maintains its cash in financial institutions.
 To the extent that such deposits exceed the maximum insurance levels, they are uninsured.
 The Company performs ongoing evaluations of its customers' financial condition, as well as general economic conditions and, generally, requires no collateral from its customers.
-At July 31, 2016 amounts due from three customers totaled approximately 16%, 13% and 10%, of accounts receivable.
+At October 31, 2016 amounts due from four customers totaled approximately 36%, 18%, 11% and 10%, of accounts receivable.
 At April 30, 2016, amounts due from one customer totaled approximately 15%.

-In the fiscal quarter ended July 31, 2016 the Company had sales to one customer that totaled 27%.
-For the comparable prior year period ended July 31, 2015 we had sales to four customers that were over 10% of revenues.
-Two customers were approximately 13% each, the third customer was approximately 14% and the fourth customer was approximately 16% of revenues.
+In the fiscal quarter ended October 31, 2016 the Company had sales to one customer that totaled approximately 40% of revenues.
+For the six months ended October 31, 2016 sales to one customer totaled approximately 33% of revenues.
+For the comparable prior year quarter ended October 31, 2015, the Company had sales to three customers that were over 10% of revenues.
+These shipments were approximately 19%, 15% and 13% of total revenues, respectively.
+For the six months ended October 31, 2015, the Company had sales to three customers that were over 10% of revenues.
+These shipments were approximately 17%, 14% and 13% of total revenues, respectively.